Stochastic Models

 Formatting Uncertain Fields

 Uncertain-fields are those which might vary from simulation to simulation.
 By definition stochastic models have uncertain fields.
 Typically, grade fields contain uncertain information.
-Therefore, the user will need to format each equiprobable possibility in a specific way: name each uncertain column as the same adding {#} (where # is a number from 1 up to n).
-The list below highlight how grade headers should look like for example:
+Therefore, the user will need to format each equiprobable possibility in a specific way: name each uncertain column as the same name adding {#} (where # is a number from 1 up to n).
+The image below highlight how grade headers should look like in a example with 5 simulations.

 Stochastic Constraints